lin-mengwei/lin-mengwei.github.io/_courses/public-finance.md

 3. International Comparisons: fiscal decentralization in Canada, China, Germany and Spain (4 lectures),

-4. Policy analysis: Education, Health, Transportation, Welfare and Local Development (5 lectures), and
+4. Policy analysis: Decentralization and Education, Health, Transportation, and Economic Development (5 lectures), and

 5. Midterm exam (May 2nd).